JamesRandall/Vsts-GitHub-Pages-Publish/README.md

 To use the plugin you need to:

-1. Have configured GitHub Pages to be hosted within the a gh-pages(or other specified) branch of your repository.
+1. Have configured GitHub Pages to be hosted within the gh-pages(or other specified) branch of your repository.
 Setup instructions can be found [here](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/).
 2. Obtain a Personal Access Token that the build task can use to commit to your gh-pages(or other specified) branch.
 Instructions for doing that can be found [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).

 ## Installation